skip to main content

 placeholder for top bar

-This program serves 83 children in preschool through fourth grade in two elementary schools, Dobbins Elementary and Yuba Feather Elementary.
-The American Indian Early Childhood Education staff provides scholastic support and tutorial assistance for students and teachers in reading, language arts, and math.
-Culturally, the program has built a long and cherished tradition in honoring our American Indian community.
-In this way, the program fosters a sense of respect, appreciation, and pride.
-Along with a goal of academic success for students, this program also focuses on the goals of enhancing self-esteem and positive leadership from children and adults in our communities.
+This program serves 83 children in preschool through fourth grade at two elementary schools — Dobbins Elementary and Yuba Feather Elementary.
+The American Indian Early Childhood Education (AIECE) staff provides academic and tutorial support for students and teachers in reading, language arts, and math.
+Culturally, the program continues a long and valued tradition of honoring our American Indian community, fostering respect, appreciation, and pride.
+Alongside its goal of academic achievement, the program also emphasizes building self-esteem and encouraging positive leadership among children and adults within our communities.

-In the afternoons at both sites, the AIECE resource teacher conducts classes through an enrichment program for third and fourth grade students.
-Implementing the Child-to-Child educational model, American Indian students are provided a supportive and creative forum that focuses on many aspects of traditional and modern native culture.
-Within this model, the program utilizes language, visual arts, legends, puppetry, food, music, technology, science, nature, cooperative learning, and leadership to create fun, educational projects that foster deep conceptual understanding.
-The Child-to-Child philosophy of older students modeling for younger students permeates every feature of the program.
+Each afternoon, at both sites, the AIECE resource teacher leads enrichment classes for third- and fourth-grade students.
+Using the Child-to-Child educational model, American Indian students engage in a supportive and creative environment that celebrates both traditional and contemporary Native culture.
+Through this model, the program incorporates language, visual arts, storytelling, puppetry, food, music, technology, science, nature, cooperative learning, and leadership development to create meaningful, hands-on projects that promote deep conceptual understanding.
+The Child-to-Child philosophy—where older students serve as role models for younger ones—shapes and enriches every aspect of the program.